CPI fallout: Panthers, Hornets, colleges cut ties

 Get breaking news alerts in the FOX46 News app.
 It’s FREE!

-The CPI fallout continued on Sunday with the University of South Carolina, and NC State athletics departments both saying they are ending their partnerships effective immediately.
+The University of South Carolina, and NC State athletics departments both also said they are ending their partnerships effective immediately.

 The Hornets have also cut ties with CPI, and released a statement.